denten-books/plain-text/1-metaphor.md

 still by usurping the underlying reality.
 The model does not merely obscure, it takes place of the thing being modeled.
 In other words, it begins to simulate itself, according to its own rules.
 The simulation no longer corresponds to any situation "on the ground."
-Severed from the referent, the symbol itself attains the status of reality.
+Severed from its referent, the symbol itself attains the status of reality.
 Thus hyper-reality: a symbol that folds onto itself.
 It is a weather simulation confused for weather.

-The interface metaphor does not quite attain the status of hyper-reality.
-Rather, it exchanges one referent for another.
+The interface metaphor similarly exchanges one referent for another.
 Simulation should, by definition, "assume a form resembling that of something else" [@_simulation_2015].
 Metaphor machines assume the form of one thing, while structuring another.
 To drag and drop a document into a trashcan on the screen, for example, should in theory correspond to an analogous set of of data manipulations on the disk.
 Yet, "discarding a file" in this manner does not necessarily include deletion of data from the storage medium, as expected.
 The representation of the document may disappear visually where the inscription endures.
 Such "loss of resemblances" could be insignificant.
-Do care if the file was actually deleted or not when performing deletion?
-Perhaps not in most cases.
-But in some cases, when it really matters---under the threat of censorship or persecution, for example---the incongruence exposes the frailty of our alienation.
-Our grasp of the material contingencies weakens the more convincing the simulacrum.
+Does one care if the file was actually deleted or not when performing deletion?
+Perhaps not in many cases.
+But in some cases, when it really matters---under the threat of censorship or persecution, for example---the incongruence exposes the frailty of our alienation from the material contexts of digital knowledge production.
+Our grasp on the medium weakens the more convincing the simulacrum.

 Consider the commonplace task of "turning pages" in the act of writing or reading digital texts.
 In cognitive linguistic terms, the idea of paper pages